Skip to main content

 MemMachine works as an intelligent memory layer on top of a user’s Agentic LLM experience.
 It gathers input via Python APIs in a Memory Instance, then determines if that input is profile, short-term and/or long-term:

-• Profile memory consists of information specific to the user and their experience.
+• Semantic memory consists of information specific to the user and their experience.

 • Short-term memory consists of episodic memory and summaries of the episodic memory.
 A raw episode consists of 1 message.